Quantitative bounds on vortex fluctuations in $2d$ Coulomb gas and maximum of the integer-valued Gaussian free field: A local algorithm to sample the Coulomb gas

 {\em (Recall that if we impose Dirichlet boundary conditions on the $0$-forms, it will translate into the dual free boundary conditions on the $2$ forms and vice-versa.
 In particular the associated Villain model on $0$-form comes with the dual boundary conditions imposed on the Coulomb}).

 The most natural way of sampling a {\em high density} ($z \equiv \infty$) Coulomb gas in such a box $\Lambda\subset \Z^d$ is to run a Markov chain which at each step chooses a site $x$ uniformly at random and resamples the charge $q_x$ at site $x$\footnote{One may be worried of the lack of neutrality under such a dynamics, but recall that in our present setup the neutrality is taken care of at the root of the $2$-forms.} according to the detailed balanced conditions given by the Gibbs measure of the Coulomb gas.
+This if for example the Monte Carlo algorithm for sampling particles in One-Component Plasma used in \cite{brush1966monte}.

 The difficulty of this approach is that the interaction $\<{q,(-\Delta)^{-1} q}$ is non-local and as such computing detailed-balanced conditions are highly time-consumming.

 Instead, Theorem \ref{th.coupling} can be used to run a much faster local Markov chain.
 Let us first explain how it works in the $2d$ case and we shall explain in \cite{GS3} how it can be extended to a sampling procedure for the Coulomb gas in dimensions $d\geq 3$.